Language Translation

 Habitat management and conservation programs for these species are supported through the generosity of Hoosiers who donate to the Indiana Nongame Wildlife Fund.
 No state tax dollars are used to manage these species.
 Consider donating today.

-Monitoring Fish and Freshwater Mussels Populations
+Monitoring Fish and Freshwater Mussel Populations

 Indiana DNR nongame aquatic biologists conduct research and monitoring to better understand the status and distribution of Indiana’s fish and freshwater mussel species.
 Some monitoring is more general and exploratory in nature and may employ a wide range of techniques to sample areas of the state where fish and freshwater mussel information is lacking.
 Other activities are more targeted toward SGCN and may involve very specialized techniques.
 SGCN currently being studied and monitored include lake sturgeon, longnose dace, pugnose shiner, trout-perch, western sand darter, channel darter, and all mussel species.